 The allowance account in respect of trade receivables is used to record impairment losses.
 Unless the Group is satisfied that recovery of the amount is possible, the amount considered irrecoverable is written off against the receivable directly.

-The Group has significant concentration of credit risk in the form of outstanding balance due from 2 customers (2018: 1 customer) representing 64% (2018: 29%) of the total trade receivables.
+The Group has significant concentration of credit risk in the form of outstanding balance due from 2 customers (2019: 2 customers) representing 70% (2019: 64%) of the total trade receivables.